 Some of the strengths you can count on from the Type B personality are their enthusiasm, outgoing behavior, friendliness toward others, and their ability to persuade even the most skeptical of people.
 They tend to be dreamers and can often turn those dreams into very practical ideas in the workplace.
 Type B personalities are normally spontaneous and use their quick wit and humor to make people like them.
 They aren't very good about hiding their own feelings either, so if they’re hurt or disappointed, you'll probably be able to read it in their mannerisms and overall disposition.

 Some of the natural weaknesses that are associated with the Type B personality include being impatient, having a relatively short attention span, and not being very detail-oriented.
 In business, Type B personalities may tend to oversocialize and not spend as much time doing their work because they strive for the social interaction.
-Although this is their natural tendency, many have learned to keep their counterproductive impulses in check while benefiting from the positives of having a social nature.
+During the hiring process, they may be inclined toward unstructured, rambling interviews rather than structured ones, and bad interviews can lead to bad hires.
+Despite their natural tendency, many Type B personalities have learned to keep their counterproductive impulses in check while benefiting from the positives of having a social nature.

 The Type C personality is a very detail-oriented individual who likes to be involved in things that are controlled and stable.
 They’re interested in accuracy, rationality, and logic.
 People who can't seem to control their emotions will bother them because Type C personalities believe being emotional makes objectivity difficult or perhaps impossible.
 They also dislike being around people who are full of hype, since they desire facts, accuracy, and logic.
 Other people's emotions may not be a priority for them, as they tend to strive for the facts and let the chips fall where they may.